Decomposition of tracial positive maps and applications in quantum information: Introduction and Preliminaries

 Accordingly, since the main part of our purpose is to study of (not necessarily linear or multilinear) positive maps, we consider the definition of $n$-positivity of type 2, and for simplicity, we use the terms ``$n$-positive'' and ``completely positive'' instead of ``$n$-positive of type 2'' and ``completely positive of type 2", respectively.

-The main purpose of this paper is to investigate (not necessarily linear or multilinear) positive maps between $C^*$-algebras and to explore applications of positive maps in quantum information theory.
+The main goal of this paper is to investigate (not necessarily linear or multilinear) positive maps between $C^*$-algebras and to explore applications of positive maps in quantum information theory.

-Section 2 is devoted to studying of some examples and basic properties of positive maps.
-Moreover, the relationships between completely positive maps, completely positive multilinear maps, and completely positive $(m, n)$-mixed homogeneous maps are presented.
+The preliminary Section 2 is devoted to some examples and basic properties of positive maps.
+The relationships between completely positive maps, completely positive multilinear maps, and completely positive $(m, n)$-mixed homogeneous maps are reviewed.

-In Section 3, we prove that any positive multilinear map between $C^*$-algebras is jointly weak$^*$-weak$^*$-continuous.
-This fact enables us to give an extension of multilinear positive maps to dual spaces and to present a decomposition for tracial multilinear as well as for tracial completely positive maps between $C^*$-algebras.
+In Section 3, we prove that any positive multilinear map between $C^*$-algebras is separately weak$^*$-continuous, while the joint weak$^*$-continuity is equivalent to a condition on the domain $C^*$-algebras, that is the joint continuity of the multiplications.
+The separately weak$^*$-continuous extension of multilinear maps enables us to present a decomposition for tracial multilinear between general $C^*$-algebras.
+Moreover, we demonstrate decompositions of tracial completely positive maps between $C^*$-algebras.

 In Section 4, we develop some classical uncertainty relations by considering some classes of positive maps between $C^*$-algebras.
-Among other results, some uncertainty relation type inequalities for commuting observables in a composite physical system have been given.
+Among other results, some uncertainty relation inequalities for commuting observables in a composite physical system are given: if $ \Phi: \mathscr{A}\bigotimes \mathscr{B} \to \mathscr{C}$ is a unital positive linear map between unital $C^*$-algebras and $A\otimes I_\mathscr{B}$ and $ I_ \mathscr{A} \otimes B$ are compatible observables in the composite system, then